Police find the remains of 4 infants inside a Boston apartment

 Police say they responded to a call to investigate the apartment on Nov 17.
 When arriving on the scene around 2:15 p.m.
 ET, they discovered first "what appeared to be a human fetus or an infant."

 Additional human remains were discovered the next day, police say.
-An ongoing autopsy has so far revealed two male infants and two female infants.
+An ongoing autopsy has so far revealed the remains of two male infants and two female infants.

 A Suffolk County District Attorney spokesman told local news outlets that the remains were discovered inside a freezer.
 The district attorney's office did not immediately return NPR's request for confirmation.